The Peralta AdobeCurrently Closed

 - Time Required: 05:00 Hrs

-- Tags: Art And Culture, History Museum, Historical Site, Family And Kids, Heritage Building
+- Tags: Art And Culture, History Museums, Historical Site, Family And Kids, Heritage Building

 This old house, which is the oldest building in San Jose, once belonged to a soldier in the Spanish Army, Luiz Maria Peralta.
 This beautiful, rustic, charming home has been perfectly preserved for people to see.